SIX THREADS OF YOGA

 Shadows have a life of their own and they are a visceral part of the yoga journey.
 Yoga teaches how to move through shadows rather than repress or avoid them.
 The very circumstance of your life, your soul’s curriculum is the rough playing field of the yoga process.

-All of our expectations, attachments, disappointments, successes and virtues are the vital nutrients for yoga.
+All of our expectations, attachments, disappointments, successes, and virtues are the vital nutrients for yoga.
 Yoga makes us resourced within the sometimes messy process of life.
 It ultimately leads to unbridled freedom.
-Being open to learn from all life experiences, both favorable and unfavorable, is food for wisdom.
+Being open to learning from all life experiences, both favorable and unfavorable, is food for wisdom.

 Just as a lotus rises from the muck beneath the water’s surface,

-so to our higher nature emerges from the vacillating content of our lives.
+so our higher nature emerges from the vacillating content of our lives.

 THREAD #1: LINEAGE BASED YOGA TRAINING

-Their visions were handed down from teacher to student over the course of a millennium, and still exists to this day.
+Their visions were handed down from teacher to student over the course of a millennium and still exist to this day.
 Over the last century, and primarily since the 1960’s a few great masters established themselves in the U.S. One such master was Baba Hari Dass (1923-2018) under whom our staff studied for decades.
-Hari Dass’ teaching of ayurveda, Raja Yoga and Karma Yoga are the staple components of our yoga teacher training.
+Hari Dass’ teaching of Ayurveda, Raja Yoga, and Karma Yoga are the staple components of our yoga teacher training.

 Rod Stryker also informs our approach to yoga.
 I first met Rod Stryker in 2011 and have since become a dedicated student, amassing well over 300 hours of study.
 I also assist him at workshops and retreats.